 CBSE Syllabus Class 11 Maths

-How to Create a Weekly Exemplar Practice Plan
+How to Create a Week-wise Plan for Exemplar Practice

-• Do not confuse yourself by doing mixed practice in the weekdays.
-Keep mixed chapter and questions practice for the weekends when there is more time to focus.
+- Do not do mixed practice on the weekdays.
+Keep that for the weekends when you have more time.

-• Prepares students for competitive exams like JEE by providing challenging questions, which broaden the capacity of thinking.
+- Get students ready for competitive exams like JEE by providing challenging questions, which increases the capacity of thinking.

-• Enhances accuracy and speed as regular practice with critical problems trains the mind to solve questions efficiently.
+- Increased accuracy and speed as regular practice of critical problems trains the mind to solve questions efficiently.

-• Increase confidence by providing questions from easy to difficult in an organised manner.
-This makes students start slow and get to the challenges at their own pace.
+- Increase confidence by helping students move from easy to difficult questions in an organised manner.
+By this, students can start slow and move smoothly to the next level at their own pace.

 FAQs